What are the characteristics of cells in the growth phase?

 Apply talc powder absorbs moisture, reduces pain, increases wax adhesion.

-Correct: Option D - Slither the ends.
+Correct: Option D - All of the above are correct.

 If using metallic salt dye, what should be done?